Tu2l/open-resume-builder/docs/BLUEPRINT.md

-# Resume AI - Project Blueprint
+# Open Resume Builder - Project Blueprint

-This document outlines the technical architecture and design of the Resume AI application.
+This document outlines the technical architecture and design of the Open Resume Builder application.

 ## 1. Core Philosophy